-- > Go to the Setup & Calibration functions, on the Utilities menu. - If it is not already showing, change the sub-menu until you reach "Save Defaults". - > Move the cursor to the "Save" field and click. - > Click on the '<' field to exit the function.
+- Select Save Settings sub-menu.
+If it is not already showing, change the sub-menu until you reach "Save Defaults". - > Save.
+Move the cursor to the "Save" field and click. - Exit function.
+Click on the '<' field to exit the function.

-All settings are now stored, and will be recalled whenever the Toolbox is turned on.
+As the function is exited, all settings are now stored, and will be recalled whenever the Toolbox is turned on.